Cagly History, Family Crest & Coats of Arms

 Early History of the Cagly family

-Another 323 words (23 lines of text) covering the years 1172, 1470, 1461 and 1468 are included under the topic Early Cagly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cagly research.
+Another 162 words (12 lines of text) covering the years 1172, 1470, 1461 and 1468 are included under the topic Early Cagly History in all our PDF Extended History products and printed products wherever possible.

 Cagly Spelling Variations